 Seedly wrote an article on how one can allocate his monthly salary using the 50/30/20 formula.

 The Formula To Budgeting – 50/30/20

-If you are new to budgeting, figuring out where to allocate your pay cheque can be overwhelming.
-Not only do you have to categorise all your expenses, you need to and make difficult decisions on each tiny details.
+If you are new to budgeting, figuring out where to allocate your paycheque can be overwhelming.
+Not only do you have to categorise all your expenses, but you also need to make difficult decisions on each tiny details.

 While we cannot give you and your partner a hard-and-fast rule to allocating your money, you can start off with a simple rule of 50/30/20 with your partner.

 Every month, simply split both of your salaries into 3 portions:

 50% – Your Needs